tomerweller/tomerweller.github.io/_posts/2016-01-08-esp32-first-steps.md

 ![esp32-arch](/assets/esp32/esp32-arch.jpg)

-Espressif, the manufacturer, have been kind enough to send some units of their new ESP32 modules for evaluation. (huge thanks to John Lee [@EspressifSystem][espressif-twitter]) This posts explores basic connectivity, different ways to program it and basic benchmarking.
+Espressif, the manufacturer, have been kind enough to send some units of their new ESP32 modules for evaluation. (huge thanks to John Lee [@EspressifSystem][espressif-twitter]) I will demonstrate basic connectivity, different ways to program it, and basic benchmarking.

-### Setup
+### Hardware Setup

 #### Equipment Used

 - [**ESP32 WROOM32**][todo] module.
 This is Espressif's own ESP32 module.
 It's safe to assume that we'll see ESP32 used in modules from 3rd party manufacturers in the near future (AI was the lead module manufacturer for the ESP8266).
 - **ESP32 Breakout** board.
-Espressif provided us with simple breakout boards that expose all I/O pins and physical buttons for RESET and BOOT MODE.
-There are other boards out there and also designs so you can [mill your own][esp32-eagle].
+Espressif provided us with [simple breakout boards](/assets/esp32/esp32-breakout.png) that expose all I/O pins and physical buttons for RESET and BOOT MODE.
+There are other boards available to order as well as designs to [mill your own][esp32-eagle].
 - **FTDI Cable**
 - **3.3V Power Supply** (up to 500mA).
 DO NOT USE THE FTDI POWER - IT CAN'T PROVIDE ENOUGH CURRENT.
 (TRUST ME - I'VE TRIED)